 While pre-schoolers and toddlers can make for adorable photos and memorable moments at weddings.
 They can also mean tears, tantrums, refusals to perform and yes nervous potty accidents mid-ceremony!
 Here are 5 ways to make sure your toddler makes it through wedding season with a smile if they are chosen to be in a wedding party.

-- Practice, practice, practice.
+5. Practice, practice, practice.
 When our son with autism was asked to be a ring bearer at a family wedding , we were nervous.
 In fact we initially declined.
 He was 4, and at the time, his compliance was hit or miss.
 But we did agree after a second ask, and we practiced for weeks leading up to the big day.
 On the wedding day our son insisted on wearing his beloved green frog rainboots and carrying his bag of goldfish.
 Fortunately the bride and groom had no problem with that.
 This was so gracious and so key.
-He was comfortable, we had practiced, and as a result he rocked it!
+As a result, our son was comfortable, and with all our practice, he rocked it!